argoproject/Argo/docs/users/themeoptions.rst

 **Donate Button** - The Largo theme includes an optional donate button in the top header.
 To enable the donate button, make sure the checkbox to show the donate button is checked and then add the link to your donation page, form or external payment processor here.
 Optionally, you can change the text of the button.
 The Largo theme also includes a sidebar widget that you can use to link to a donation page in addition to or instead of the link in the top header.

-**Don't Miss Menu** - Under the main navbar on your Largo site is an optional secondary navigation menu that, by default, is called "Don't Miss".
-To enable this menu make sure the checkbox to show the Don't Miss Menu is checked.
-Optionally, you can customize the label that appears at the beginning of the menu or remove it entirely.
-To add or remove links from this menu visit **Appearance > Menus** from the left sidebar in the WordPress administration interface.

-**Footer Nav Menu** - On the left side of the site footer is a configurable menu area.
-By default the label for this menu will be your site name, but you can change it here.
-As with the Don't Miss menu area, to add or remove links from this menu visit **Appearance > Menus** from the left sidebar in the WordPress administration interface.

-**Sticky Nav** - The sticky navigation bar remains at the top of the reader's window as they scroll.
-The default is to show the sticky navbar, but you may want to hide it.
-You also have the option to show your site name in the sticky navbar, which is useful on smaller screens.

 **Copyright Message** - By default this will display "Copyright [YEAR], Your Site Name" but you can enter your own message here if you would like.
 You can include HTML in this area to link to external sites and use &copy; to display a copyright symbol or ``%d`` to display the current year.

 **Google Analytics** - The Largo theme has built in support for Google Analytics.
 Enter your Google Analytics ID here and the relevant Google Analytics code will be automatically added to all of the pages on your site.
 Note that it is configured to not track logged in users to ensure accurate reporting.